MBeliou/shadcn-dioxus/packages/web/src/content/components/spinner.md

 ---
 title: Spinner
-description: A loading spinner indicator.
+description: An indicator that can be used to show a loading state.
 component: true
 ---